CarsonJoe/Blog/_posts/2024-06-04-what-are-LLMs.md

-# What Are Large Language Models (LLMs) And What They Can Do
+# What Are Large Language Models (LLMs) And What Can They Do?

 In recent years, you may have heard the buzz around artificial intelligence (AI) and, more specifically, Large Language Models (LLMs).
 But what exactly are LLMs, and why are they important?
 If you're curious about how these advanced AI models work, what they're good at, and what their limitations are, this blog post is for you.